 Creating your tickets

-If you have an in-person event or virtual event, you'll only have the option to create tickets specifically for that event format.
-If you have a hybrid event, it will give you options to select all 3 ticket types.
+If you have an in-person or virtual event, you'll only have the option to create tickets specifically for that event format.
+If you have a hybrid event, it will show you the 3 ticket access options.

 Go to Registration